-We have led thousands of people on treks to Everest Base Camp in all seasons throughout the years.
+We have led thousands of people on treks to Everest Base Camp over the years and have done so in all seasons.
 The information below is a culmination of what we have learned from doing this trip for over a decade!
-What time of year you should go to Everest Base Camp will depends on the experience you are looking to have.
-I have climbed to the top of Everest and led treks to Everest Base Camp over 35+ times and I personally prefer to trek to Everest when there is going to be less people on the trial.
+What time of year you should go to Everest Base Camp will depend on the experience you are looking to have.
+I have climbed to the top of Everest, and also led treks to Everest Base Camp over 35+ times.
+Personally I prefer to trek to Everest when there is going to be less people on the trial.

 Acclimatization is Everything

-The Everest region has it all, sheer beauty, dramatic massive mountains, amazing people, challenging trails and an experience that will stay with you forever.
+The Everest region has it all; sheer beauty, dramatic massive mountains, amazing people, challenging trails and gives you an experience that will stay with you forever.
 The exciting expansive views will leave you mesmerized.
-Standing or sleeping at the base camp of the world’s highest mountain and trekking up to the famous and classic view of Mount Everest from Kala Phattar is truly breathtaking.
-If you really want to enjoy going to altitude you need 3 nights in Namche Bazaar on the way up and Our itinerary has this built in.
+Standing or sleeping at the base camp of the world’s highest mountain requires excellent acclimatization.
+If you want to enjoy trekking up to the famous and classic view of Mount Everest from Kala Patthar.
+You need more time lower down the trail.
+If you really want to enjoy going to Everest Base Camp you need 3 nights in Namche Bazaar on the way up and Our itinerary has this built in.

 Two Main Trekking Seasons

-There are two distinct trekking seasons in the Himalayas, pre-monsoon (February, March, April and May) and post monsoon (late September, October, November and December).
-It is possible to make the journey in January and early September but we prefer the above for our treks into Everest base camp.
+There are two distinct trekking seasons in the Himalayas; pre-monsoon (February, March, April and May) and post monsoon (late September, October, November and December).
+It is possible to make the journey in January and early September.
+We prefer the above for our treks into Everest base camp.
 My personal favorites are March, late October and November.

-You can trek to Everest Base Camp in January and February but it can be very cold higher up (-20C/-4F to – 30C/-22F) It can dump snow on the trail at any time of year.
+You can trek to Everest Base Camp in January and February.
+It can be very cold higher up (-20C/-4F to – 30C/-22F).
+Snow can fall at anytime of the year in the region.
+It is more likely during this time and the summer months.
 If you are planning on trekking to Everest Base Camp in these months, you are definitely going to need more time for weather delays.
 Weather conditions can be more challenging in these winter months.

 When are Climbers in Base Camp

-The main climbing season on Mount Everest is April and May each year, so if you want to see Everest Base Camp with all the tents and action, then one of the trips going during the months of March, April or May would be best for you!
-However, if you are looking to be in Base Camp when it is quiet and experience the beauty of the area with out the hustle and bustle of people and tents, then going in the Post-Monsoon season of September – December might be the better option for you.
+The main climbing season on Mount Everest is April and May each year.
+This means that if you want to see Everest Base Camp with all the tents and action, then one of the trips going during the months of March, April or May would be best for you!
+However, if you are looking to be in Base Camp when it is quiet.
+You can experience the beauty of the area with out the hustle and bustle of people and tents, then going in the Post-Monsoon season of September – December might be the better option for you.

 Trekking during the monsoon season of June, July and August can be quite challenging in the Himalayas.
-The biggest challenge is going to be getting in or out of the mountains because there may not be flights in or out of Lukla for days on end.
-You could experience torrential rains lower on the trail, making it difficult and challenging terrain to trek on.
+The biggest challenge is going to be getting in or out of the mountains.
+There may not be flights in or out of Lukla for days on end.
+You could experience torrential rains lower on the trail, making it difficult and challenging terrain to trek in.
 If possible, we suggest avoiding this time of year as your views most likely will be impeded, there is more risk of land-slide and an overall more challenging time to be in the Everest region.

 These are just a few things you need to consider when you plan your trek to Everest Base Camp.
 For more information about training, preparation and making a safe and enjoyable journey to Everest Base Camp feel free to CALL US or keep reading our blogs which have years of experience built into the content.